 - Stand in the split stance and bend forward to grab the bar with an overhand grip with your left hand.

 - Place your right on your right knee for support.
+That’s the start.

-8. Barbell Biceps Curl
+4. Barbell Biceps Curl

-How to do a barbell bicep curl:
+How to do a Barbell Bicep Curl:

 - Grasp a loaded barbell with an underhand grip with your hands hip to shoulder-width apart.